 WRT353: Issues and Methods in Writing Consultancy

 This course trains undergrads, from as many departments or majors as possible, to be tutors or consultants.
 Those with a B+ or higher are eligible to tutor in the Writing Center for pay.
-Sections of WRT353 are open for enrollment during the both the J-Term and Spring 2014 semesters!
+Sections of WRT353 are open for enrollment during the Fall 2014, J-Term and Spring 2015 semesters!